aradNodehi/aradNodehi/README.md

 - 👋 Hi, I’m @aradNodehi
-- 👀 I’m interested in Artificial intelligence in medicine and pharmacy
+- 👀 I’m interested in Artificial intelligence in medicine and Pharmacy
 - 🌱 I’m currently learning Python and machine learning
 - 💞️ I’m looking to collaborate on anything related to my major study which is Pharmacy
 - 📫 How to reach me: pourahmadarad@gmail.com